 Common Info field

-(#17430) A non-EHT non-AP HE STA interprets the Common Info field as HE variant.
-A non-AP EHT STA inter- prets the Common Info field as HE variant if B54 and B55 in the Common Info field are equal to 1; and interprets the Common Info field as EHT variant otherwise.
+(#17430) A non-EHT non-AP HE STA interprets the Common Info field as an HE variant Common Info field.
+A non-AP EHT STA inter- prets the Common Info field as an HE variant Common Info field if B54 and B55 in the Common Info field are equal to 1; and interprets the Common Info field as an EHT variant Common Info field otherwise.

 Move the sixth paragraph of subclause 9.3.1.22.1 as the second paragraph of this child sub- clause and change as follows: